rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Progress message:

 It is possible to add as many components as needed to the energy model that is to be simulated with the MVS.
-They can be divided into following types:
+They can be divided into following asset types:

-* Energy providers
+* :ref:`Energy providers <energy_providers>`
-* energy production
+* :ref:`Energy production <energy_production>`
-* energy consumption
+* :ref:`Energy consumption <energy_consumption>`
-* energy conversion
+* :ref:`Energy conversion <energy_conversion>`
-* energy storage
+* :ref:`Energy storage <energy_storage>`

-Details on how to model different assets are included in the model assumptions, specifically the `component models <https://mvs-eland.readthedocs.io/en/latest/Model_Assumptions.html#component-models>`__.
+Details on how to model different assets are included in the model assumptions.

-:ToDo: None
+:Notes:

+Energy excess sinks are automatically added by the MVS to enable energy system optimization and do not have to be added by the energy system planners.

+In the future, it may be possible to add energy shortage sources, which would allow energy systems with a defined annual supply shortage.
+While this mostly will not result in an energy system many operators would require, it would also have benefits for the debugging of energy systems, as infeasible energy systems would be easier to evaluate and specific debug messages could be displayed.

 FUN-MVS-04 - Optimisation Results
 #################################